SEDS/mangrove/false-positive-catalog/file-close-virtual-method/multi-class/README.md

-# `multi-class` File-Close-Virtual-Method FP variation
+## `multi-class` File-Close-Virtual-Method FP variation

-**Multi-class branch: Use a hierarchy of classes to understand the effect of namespaces on the `File-Close-Virtual-Method` FP pattern.**
+**Multi-class variation: Use a hierarchy of classes to understand the effect of namespaces on the `File-Close-Virtual-Method` FP pattern.**

 ## Class hierarchy